 Conclusion: Your web vulnerabilities may enable phishing attacks against your own organization, your partners, your clients, or even the general public.
 This may cause irreparable harm to your reputation.

 Reason 3.
-Move to Cloud Means that More Criminals Aim for the Cloud
+Move to the cloud means that more criminals aim for the cloud

 As mentioned in Reason 1, ransomware may be delivered to the target system using different methods, very often taking advantage of vulnerabilities.
 A while ago, most such vulnerabilities would exist in on-premises systems – these would be network vulnerabilities, for example, resulting from out-of-date software or misconfiguration of local networks.
-Now, especially in 2020 when most businesses moved to remote work, on-premises networks are losing even more ground.
+Now, when many businesses moved to remote work after the recent pandemic, on-premises networks are losing even more ground.

 Such on-premises networks are being replaced by the cloud.
 And the cloud is based completely on web technologies.
 Therefore, the move to the cloud is associated with the growing importance of web vulnerabilities.
 Vulnerabilities that used to, perhaps, affect just marketing websites now may affect business-critical systems and business-critical data.